tylim88/Firelord/README.md

 🍧 Use `in`, `not-in` and `array-contains-any` with more than 10 elements array! (`not-in` has a caveat)

+🥙 Even all `Snapshot` are typed, chain your operations without type casting anymore!

-🍹 Take care of `orderBy` limitation.
+🍹 Avoid `orderBy` limitation.

+🍁 `write` operations reject unknown member and enforce partial but no undefined.

 🐉 Zero dependencies.